Protoje1155/ft_printf/README.md

 # ft_printf Project
 ## Description
-- The ft_printf library is a fundamental project within the 42 curriculum.
-- It involves the implementation of a function that mimics the behavior of the standard printf function from the C library.
+- The ft_printf project involves the implementation of a function that mimics the behavior of the standard printf function from the C library.
 - This project aims to deepen understanding of variable arguments in C and improve proficiency in parsing input, and output formatting.

 ## Objective